hvkwak/my-cuda/exercise5/README.md

 set col read row pad:     0    4    8   12    1    5    9   13    2    6   10   14    3    7   11   15
 ```

+## 🧪 Exercise 5-8
+Refer to the ﬁle `reduceInteger.cu`.
+Test block sizes of 64, 128, 512, and 1024.
+Measure elapsed times for the kernels with `nvprof`.
+Determine the best execution conﬁguration.

+### 🔑 Key Ideas
+- The shared memory address space on an SM is partitioned among all resident thread blocks.
+- The size of shared memory per block affects the number of thread blocks fit on an SM, which affects therefore the level of occupancy.

+### ✅ Execution Results
+`TODO`

 <!-------------------------------